Health Effects of Oil Spills

-Oil spills are a type of pollution that happen when small or large amounts of crude oil or distilled oils like gasoline or diesel pollute bodies of water and coastal lands.
+Oil spills happen when small or large amounts of crude oil or distilled oils like gasoline or diesel are released into bodies of water and coastal lands.
 The spill contains toxic chemicals and can have serious short- and long-term health effects on oil workers, people who live nearby, marine life, animals, and the surrounding habitat.

 Crude oil is processed into, among other things, the gasoline we use to fuel cars.
 It’s a type of thick, yellowish-black liquid that consists of toxic chemicals like: